weiguangcui/weiguangcui.github.io/_posts/2022-06-21-PhD-Position.md

 A Master degree in Physics or related area, such as Maths, Computational Science, etc., is required to be considered for this PhD offer.

 Applications received before **August 31st, 2022** will be given full consideration.
+The expected starting date is around September 2022, but can be delayed.

 For further information please contact Dr Weiguang Cui.